Functional Diffusion Maps

 In this experiment we have applied the main functional dimensionality reduction techniques---FPCA, Isomap and FDM---to a real dataset, namely the Phoneme dataset, which consists of log-periodograms computed from continuous speech of male speakers for five distinct phonemes.
 This dataset was extracted from the TIMIT database~\cite{timit}, which is widely used in speech recognition research.
 The phonemes are transcribed as follows: /sh/ (as in `she'), /dcl/ (as in `dark'), /iy/ (as the vowel in `she'), /aa/ (as the vowel in `dark') and /ao/ (as the first vowel in `water').
 For our experiment, we take a random sample of 1500 log-periodograms curves of length 256 as a representative sample of the population due to computational cost.
 Table~\ref{tab:phoeneme_info} shows the phoneme frequencies by class membership.

 The log-periodogram curves of the Phoneme dataset are characterized by high irregularity and noise at their endpoints.
 Hence, in order to prepare them for a dimensionality reduction analysis, a preprocessing step of trimming and smoothing is typically performed.
-To do this, we truncate the log-periodogram curves to a maximum length of 100, after which we represent them by using a B-Spline basis of order 3 with 9 components.
+To do this, we truncate the log-periodogram curves to a maximum length of 50.

 Figure~\ref{fig:phoneme-fd-basis} displays the resulting functional representation of the phoneme dataset.

 Looking at the curves, we see higher similarities between the phonemes /aa/ and /ao/, as their sound is very similar; and also between the last part of the curves of phonemes /iy/ and /sh/, since the phoneme /iy/ is contained at the end of the phoneme /sh/.
 On the other hand, the curves of the phoneme /dcl/ seem to be far away from the rest of the curves.